 The Role of the Overcomer – Lee Man-hee (이만희)

-“To him who overcomes, I will give authority over the nations…” (Revelation 2:26)
+“To the one who overcomes, I will give authority over the nations.”
+(Revelation 2:26)

 Please take the time to check the Bible verses we’ve provided as references.
 Use them as a guide for your own understanding and discernment.
 It’s important to verify and confirm information with external sources, witnesses, and experts to ensure validity and transparency.
 Additionally, remember to pray for wisdom as you seek to identify any errors and ensure that your understanding aligns with biblical teachings.